sfanous/SmoothStreamsEPGGenerator/README.rst

 Installation
 ============
-At this point the only way to install IPTVProxy is by downloading `git <https://git-scm.com/downloads>`_ and cloning the repository
+At this point the only way to install SmoothStreamsEPGGenerator is by downloading `git <https://git-scm.com/downloads>`_ and cloning the repository

 .. code-block:: bash